 By Jerry Poling, special to travelwisconsin.com

 The list of high-profile public courses carved into Wisconsin's golf landscape since 1980 is impressive.
-It includes Whistling Straits, Blackwolf Run, The Bull, The Bog, Troy Burne, University Ridge, Trapper's Turn, SentryWorld, Horseshoe Bay and this year Northern Bay in Adams County, featuring replicas of some of the nation's greatest holes.
+It includes Whistling Straits, Blackwolf Run, The Bog, Troy Burne, University Ridge, Trapper's Turn, SentryWorld, Horseshoe Bay and this year Northern Bay in Adams County, featuring replicas of some of the nation's greatest holes.

 If golfers played just those courses, however, they would be shortchanging themselves.
 Golf in Wisconsin is so much more than places where Arnold Palmer or Jack Nicklaus left their architectural mark, where Vijay Singh won the PGA or where Pete Dye created one of his Dye-abolical bunkers.

 The golf experience in Wisconsin isn't complete without playing some of the state's oldest, most revered courses.
 These classic designs have challenged golfers since the days of hickory shafts and gutta-percha balls.
 They're still solid tests of golf, despite titanium drivers and high-tech balls.
 Plus, they come with the maturity and character often missing in new courses.

 Whether it's 106-year-old Forest Hills in La Crosse, early links favorite Lawsonia in Green Lake or Trout Lake, which symbolizes the end of a northwoods era, you'll want to venture into the past if you truly want to experience the best that Wisconsin golf has to offer.

 It's one course in Wisconsin that seems to have it all.
 It's old, dating to 1929.
 It's current, once again hosting the U.S. Bank Championship on the PGA Tour in 2006.
 It's one of Wisconsin's best.
 And it's open to the public as part of the Milwaukee County Park System.